grain-lang/grain/stdlib/uint16.md

 (%) : (Uint16, Uint16) -> Uint16
 ```

-Computes the remainder of the division of its operands using signed division.
+Computes the remainder of the division of its operands.

 Parameters: